Drug & Alcohol Rehab: What to Expect In Rehab

 Rehab is the process of treatment for those suffering from addiction to drugs and/or alcohol.
 This may include a combination of medical treatment and psychotherapy.

-According to the Substance Abuse and Mental Health Services Administration, more than 20 million people were in need of substance abuse treatment in 2015.
-Rehabilitation is a carefully crafted process that gives people suffering from addiction their best chance to manage their disorder on a long-term basis.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than 48 million people were in need of substance use treatment in 2023.1 Rehabilitation is a carefully crafted process that gives people suffering from addiction the best chance to manage the disorder on a long-term basis.

 Types of Rehab